Decentralized State-Dependent Markov Chain Synthesis with an Application to Swarm Guidance: Decentralized State-Dependent Markov Chain Synthesis

+In this section, we introduce a shortest-path algorithm that is proposed as a modification to the Metropolis-Hastings algorithm in \cite[Section V-E]{accikmecse2012markov} and integrated with the Markov chain synthesis methods described in \cite{bandyopadhyay2017probabilistic} and \cite{jang2018local}.
+This algorithm can also be integrated with the DSMC algorithm to further increase the convergence rate.
+Our approach begins by categorizing the states of the desired distribution.

-States of the desired distribution can be classified as in the following definition. \begin{definition} \textit{(Recurrent and transient states)} The states that have non-zero elements in the desired distribution $v$ are called recurrent states.
+\begin{definition} \textit{(Recurrent and transient states)} The states with non-zero elements in the desired distribution $v$ are called recurrent states.
 The other states with zero elements in the desired distribution $v$ are called transient states. \end{definition}

-The main idea of the probabilistic guidance is to drive the propagation of probability vector $x$, instead of individual agent positions $\{r_l(k)\}_{l=1}^N$.
-Swarms are formed as a statistical ensemble of agents to facilitate the guidance of swarm problem.
-Although the distribution of swarm agent positions $n/N$ is usually different from $x$ numerically, it is equal to $x$ on the average.
-Using the law of large numbers, $x$ can be made arbitrarily close to $n/N$ as the number of agents increases.
+The shortest-path algorithm is used for the synthesis of the Markov chain for the transient states while the Markov chain for the recurrent states is synthesized by the DSMC algorithm.
+Let us split the desired distribution and the Markov matrix to synthesize the Markov matrix for recurrent and transient states separately.
+Assume that there are $m_r$ recurrent states and $m_t = m - m_r$ transient states of the desired distribution.
+Then the Markov matrix and the desired distribution are split as